 1500 Old Towne Rd, Charleston, SC 29407, USA

 When English settlers first arrived in the Lowcountry, they chose a marshy spit of land in present-day West Ashley for their first settlement, naming it Charles Town Landing.
 While the site is relatively unknown to tourists, it’s often a...

 The distinctive Dock Street Theatre, located in the French Quarter, has had many lives: the building served as a hotel for decades and was restructured to become a theater as a Depression-era WPA project.
 Renovations in 2010 have brought the...

 21 E Battery, Charleston, SC 29401, USA

 Thanks to its views across Charleston Harbor, the Edmondston-Alston House is one of the city’s most popular historic homes open to the public.
-Named for its builder and the rice planter who purchased it from him just a decade...
+Its hyphenated name joins that of its builder and of the rice planter who purchased it...

 101 E Arctic Ave, Folly Beach, SC 29439, USA

 Officially named the Edwin S. Taylor Folly Beach Fishing Pier, this landmark extends 1,045 feet into the Atlantic Ocean, making it the second-longest pier on the East Coast.
 It’s also 25 feet wide, allowing ample room for walkers, fishermen,...